Call Today! Free Immediate Response 818-781-1570

 Differences Between Federal and State Cases

 One of the most critical distinctions between federal and state cases lies in their jurisdiction and scope.
-State-level cases typically involve violations of state laws, such as theft, assault, or drug possession, where offenses occur entirely within state boundaries.
+State-level cases typically involve violations of state laws, such as theft, assault, or drug possession, where the offenses occur entirely within the state's boundaries.

-Conversely, federal cases deal with violations of constitutional rights, federal laws, or crimes crossing state or international borders.
+Conversely, federal cases involve violations of constitutional rights, federal laws, or crimes that cross state or international borders.
 The stakes are significantly higher in federal criminal cases for several reasons:

 • Strict Sentencing Guidelines set by the federal government often lead to longer and more severe penalties compared to equivalent state crimes.